 Many different acts can constitute domestic abuse and allow you to obtain legal protection.
 You should discuss the specific situation of what happened with an experienced attorney who can advise you of your options.

 Obtaining a Protective Order

-To request an order of protection for domestic violence in Tucson, you should go to the appropriate courthouse to fill out the necessary paperwork.
+To request an Order of Protection for domestic violence in Tucson, you need to fill out an application online.
 The Law Office of Keith A. Singer, PLLC can provide guidance during this process.
 If the violence occurs when the courts are closed, you should not hesitate to call the police, who can assist you in getting an emergency order from the courts after-hours.

 When you petition the court for an order of protection, you are the “plaintiff” and the abusive party will be the “defendant.”
 You want to be open and honest with both the court and your attorney regarding the specific incidents and acts of violence.
 The more detailed you get, the more you can demonstrate exactly why you need protection.
 This includes the exact violent acts, threats, injuries that you suffered, and whether the abuser possesses or can access any firearms or weapons.